turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 It should returns the price that we've just set previously using `add_to_market` which is 1 N.

-### Buy the NFT
+### Buy an NFT

-This time, we'll be using another account beside the artist and let's call it the collector `COLLECTOR_ID`.
-Collector can buy the listed NFT by calling the function `buy` that require `[TOKEN_ID]` as its parameter.
-This time we add `--amount` to buy the NFT, it is usually called attachedDeposit and we attach 1 N as it is the listed price needed to buy the NFT.
+This time, we'll be using another account beside 'artist' which we called the collector `COLLECTOR_ID`. 'collector' can buy the listed NFT by calling the function `buy` that requires `[TOKEN_ID]` as its parameter.
+This time we add `--amount` to buy the NFT, which is usually called attachedDeposit and we attach 1 NEAR as it is the listed price needed to buy the NFT.

-Before we buy the NFT, let's just take a note at the current balance of the artist and collector using NEAR CLI command below:
+Before we buy the NFT, let's just take a note at the current balance of the artist and collector accounts using NEAR CLI command below:

 ```bash
 near state [ACCOUNT_ID]